Oshlack/Clinker/README.md

 </p>

 # Clinker - linking fusions to cancer

+**Note: Responses to issues may be slow/sporadic/non-existent as I'm working in a new field.
+I'll do my best!**

 Fusion Super Transcript generator and Plotter

 Please refer to the [wiki](https://github.com/Oshlack/Clinker/wiki) for further information & documentation.